Cross-Template CTA Rollout — Q3 2025 Initiative

 Results

-The outcome, restated plainly: the agency’s Q3 product initiative was delivered — a unified CTA system deployed across the Elementor-based template library, per-site deviations surfaced rather than silenced, non-Elementor exceptions documented, and three staged QA passes confirming quality before each batch was signed off.
+The short version: we delivered the agency’s Q3 product initiative — a unified CTA system across the Elementor-based template library, per-site deviations surfaced rather than silenced, non-Elementor exceptions documented, and three staged QA passes confirming quality before we signed off each batch.

 Process